FOSSEE/sdes-stscripts/Latex/Latex4/Typesetting_Text_Latex.rst

 ..
 R17

-First of all you need to tell LaTeX, that you want to use the listings package in your document.
-We add the directive \usepackage{listings} to the preamble of our document.
+First of all, we need to tell LaTeX, that we want to use the listings package in your document.
+We do this by adding the directive \usepackage{listings} to the preamble of our document.

-Then we set the language of the code that we are going to embed into our document.
-For this we use the lstset command.
+Then, we set the language of the code that we are going to embed into our document.
+For this, we use the 'lstset' command.

 ..
 L17